How to Apply

 Required Components of a Completed Application

 To be considered for acceptance, an applicant must provide the following as part of a complete online application for admission.
 For details regarding the items below please review the Admission Application Instructions.

 Applicants may only apply to one program.
 All documents submitted by you or on your behalf in support of this application for admission to Drexel University become the property of the University, and will under no circumstances be released to you or any other party.
 Please note, an application fee of $75 U.S. is required.

 Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
 Transcripts must be submitted in a sealed envelope with the college/university seal over the flap.
 Please note that transcripts are required regardless of number of credits taken or if the credits were transferred to another school.
 An admission decision may be delayed if you do not send transcripts from all colleges/universities attended.
 (See checklist)

 Standardized Test Scores

 - TOEFL scores are required for international applicants or applicants who earned a degree outside the U.S. (minimum scores: 100/600/250).
 Scores will be reviewed based on section scores and total scores.
 IELTS scores may be submitted in lieu of TOEFL scores.

 Please write approximately 500 words explaining your reasons for pursuing a degree from Drexel; your short-term and long-term career plans; and how your background, experience, interest, and/or values, when combined with a Drexel degree, will enable you to pursue these goals successfully.
-For fall 2017 and future terms, submit your essay with your application or through the Discover Drexel portal after you submit your application.
+Submit your essay with your application or through the Discover Drexel portal after you submit your application.